kaczla/list-lm/README.md

 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm
 - [Lamini](https://github.com/lamini-ai/lamini) - Official repo for Lamini's data generator for generating instructions to train instruction-following LLMs.
+- [Lance](https://github.com/lancedb/lance) - Lance is a modern columnar data format that is optimized for ML workflows and datasets.
+Convert from parquet in 2-lines of code for 100x faster random access, a vector index, data versioning, and more.
+Compatible with pandas, duckdb, polars, pyarrow, with more integrations on the way.
 - [LangChain](https://github.com/hwchase17/langchain) - Building applications with LLMs through composability.
 - [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) - Independent implementation of LLaMA that is fully open source under the Apache 2.0 license.
 - [LLaMA-Adapter](https://github.com/ZrrSkywalker/LLaMA-Adapter) - LLaMA-Adapter is a lightweight adaption method for fine-tuning instruction-following LLaMA models, using 52K data provided by Stanford Alpaca.